Foliation of a space associated to vertex operator algebra: Abstract

 \section{Abstract}

-We construct the foliation of a character space associated to a vertex operator algebra on Riemann surfaces.
-The foliation is defined by means of the structure of characters for vertex operator algebras considered on Riemann surfaces.
-We prove that the computation of a general genus $g$ correlation functions determines a foliation on the space of characters a sewn Riemann surface.
+We construct the foliation of aspace associated to correlation functions of vertex operator algebras on considered on Riemann surfaces.
+We prove that the computation of general genus $g$ correlation functions determines a foliation on the space associated to these correlation functions a sewn Riemann surface.
 Certain further applications of the definition are proposed.